 Ann Hedreen is a writer, filmmaker, and teacher.

 Her memoir, Her Beautiful Brain, won a 2016 Next Generation Indie book award and her blog, The Restless Nest, won an honorable mention from the National Society of Newspaper Columnists.
-Her writing has also appeared in 3rd Act Magazine, The Wall Street Journal, the Seattle Times and other publications.
+Her writing has also appeared in 3rd Act Magazine, About Place Journal, the Seattle Times and other publications.

 Ann has won many Emmys and other filmmaking honors, including Women in Film’s Nell Shipman award for Best Documentary, awarded to Quick Brown Fox: An Alzheimer’s Story.

 Ann earned her M.F.A. in creative writing from Goddard College and her B.A. at Wellesley College.
-She is a regular volunteer tutor for Horn of Africa Services and teaches memoir writing at Seattle Central College and Hugo House.
+She teaches memoir writing at Seattle Central College, Hugo House and elsewhere.

 A Seattle native, she is an alumna of the Hedgebrook center for women writers.
-Ann is currently working on a second memoir, The Observant Doubter.
+Ann recently completed a second memoir, After Ecstasy: Memoir of an Observant Doubter.

 Ann's Teaching Style & Approach